Thursday, March 27, 2014

 Before the Jews were redeemed from Egypt, the hardships of slavery intensified.
 The Jews used to take for granted that Pharaoh would provide straw for their bricks, but then he demanded that they find this bonding material themselves.

 According to Jewish tradition, what occurs in the physical realm parallels the spiritual realm.
 For the Jews in Egypt, their need to find their own bonder in the physical realm paralleled their need to find their own bonder in the spiritual realm.
 The Sages teach that before the redemption from Egypt, the Jews did not have sufficient merit to be redeemed.
 They could not rely on the merit of their Forefathers; they needed to forge their own bond with God.
-For this reason, God gave them the commandments of circumcision and the Pascal lamb – the slaughtering of the god of the Egyptians – through which they demonstrated their loyalty to their Creator (Rashi, Exodus 12:6).
+For this reason, God gave them the commandments of circumcision and the Paschal lamb – the slaughtering of the god of the Egyptians – through which they demonstrated their loyalty to their Creator (Rashi, Exodus 12:6).

 Perhaps a similar dynamic is occurring today.
-For centuries, Jews took for granted that they would marry within the faith and maintain a connection with their Jewish heritage.
+For centuries, Jews took for granted that they would marry within their faith and maintain a connection with their Jewish heritage.
 Today, skyrocketing assimilation rates and large numbers of off the derech (formerly observant) youth make clear that we can no longer take this connection with Judaism for granted.
 To maintain our Jewish identity, like our ancestors in Egypt, we need to forge our own bond with God.

 How do we do that?